vadim-vic/Signal-separation/ipynb/readme.md

 - An example of the shift function in self-modeling, [93](93_Example_shift.ipynb)
 - An example of Singular Spectrum Analysis to plot two PC, [6](7_MixAndPlot_SSA.ipynb)
 - Operations with complex vectors sometimes visually differ, [97](96_Example_ComplexVectorProjection.ipynb)

+## The Colad data and function loading
+To run the data-related Google Colab notebooks, two files from the [data folder](../data/) should be uploaded to the notebook drive.
+After you open a notebook in Colab, press the “Files” icon on the left panel of Colab (the fifth from the top, below the key).
+Then press the “Upload to session storage” icon right below the word “Files”.
+From your local disk upload the files inphase_quadrature_data.json, inphase_quadrature_noise.json, and inphase_quadrature_lib.npy.
+The last one is attached along with this text.
+In the Colab menu click “Runtime” and select the item “Run all”.
+After the first cell runs, Colab asks the access to the uploaded files.
+Press the button “Continue” each time to let the Google Colab access your Google Disk, there will be several consequent requests.
+The experiment runs until the end.
+The figure shows the orange “Files” icon and the “Runtime” menu open.
+![Upload the files to Google Colab Python notebook to run the computational experiment.](../latex/fig_demo_upload.png)